kayla-manning/state-abortions/README.md

 # Abortion Policy Spillover: When Policy Consequences Contradict the Intent
 ## Kayla Manning

-This repository contains the code for my joint thesis in Statistics and Government (in progress until 11/7/2022).
+This repository contains the code for my joint thesis in Statistics and Government.
+The final product is available at [`final_thesis.pdf`](final_thesis.pdf).

 ## Important files / directories